soup-bowl/wp-opensim-bridge/readme.txt

 A new user will only be created when the password is regenerated, to allow for the API to set the user password.

+== Frequently Asked Questions ==
+= How do I manually hook an account to a user? (advanced) = You can add the following to wp_usermeta table (or more preferably, via wp-cli's wp user meta control).

+* 'opensim_avatar_uuid' (PrincipalID in UserAccounts table).
+* 'opensimFirstname' (FirstName in UserAccounts table).
+* 'opensimLastname' (LastName in UserAccounts table).

+The OpenSimulator xmlrpc operates predominantly on first and last name, so it's important that this matches exactly what the configuration is in OpenSimulator.

 == Changelog ==
 = 0.1 =
 * Create new OpenSimulator accounts via WordPress admin.